-- Topical almond oil application is a safe, natural and noninvasive treatment option.
+- Almond oil is an effective, safe, natural and noninvasive treatment for dark circles.

-- To be effective, alternative treatments to almond oil depend on their root cause.
+- Various alternative treatments to almond oil are also available and are chosen based on the root cause.

-- Some alternative treatments options are preventive and others temporary, while the permanent ones are more invasive.
+- Some alternative treatments are preventive, others temporary, while permanent ones are more invasive.

 Can Almond Oil Get Rid of Dark Circles?

-Other ingredients, such as vitamin k, vitamin e, vitamin c and retinol contained in almond oil have sclerosant properties, causing the blood vessels to contract and not be as visible, which improves complexion and skin tone.
-These natural ingredients also hydrate and even the surface of the delicate under-eye skin.
+As a natural source of retinal plus vitamins E, C and K, almond oil has sclerosant properties, causing the blood vessels to contract and not be as visible, which improves the appearance of hyperpigmentation.
+These natural ingredients also hydrate, smooth and rejuvenate the surface of delicate under-eye skin.